 You also have the ability to hide the block title so it's not output at all.
 This may be useful if the heading the content of the block is already provided in some other way, but it's important to keep accessibility in mind when omitting the heading.

-As of version 2.8, you can also optionally link the block title to another page on your website.
+You can also optionally link the block title to another page on your website.

 Jump Link IDs